Meadko/bucconomics/README.md

 ## 💼 Founder

-BUCC is founded by [Rayyan Karim](https://rayyankarim.com), a systems thinker and fintech transformation expert.
+Rayyan Karim is a systems thinker, transformation strategist, and fintech innovator.
+He builds open, human-centered infrastructure that empowers communities—from corporate boardrooms to grassroots economies—to decentralize prosperity and reclaim agency.
+Learn more: www.rayyankarim.com

 ## 📜 License

 MIT License – free for anyone to use, modify, or build upon.
-✅